Introduction

 or tsh kube exec

-respectively, one may supply a --reason <reason>
+respectively, you can supply the --reason <reason>

---invited <users>
+or --invited <users>

-is a string and <users>
+as a string or <users>

-comma-separated list of usernames.
+as a comma-separated list of

 File transfers